GITHUB INTEGRATION

 Not a copilot.
 Not a chatbot.
 Not another wrapper.

 The market is full of AI tools that help developers write code faster.
-Workforce does something fundamentally different — it coordinates autonomous agents as an engineering team.
+Workforce does something fundamentally different — it coordinates autonomous Synths as an engineering team.

 VS. AI COPILOTS